IBM/vr-speech-sandbox-cardboard/README.md

-# ARCHIVED and UNMAINTAINED!
-Please note that this repository is no longer being maintained.
+# WARNING: This repository is no longer maintained :warning:
+> This repository will not be updated.
+The repository will be kept available in read-only mode.

 # Create voice commands for VR experiences with Watson services